kxgames/glooey/docs/composing_widgets.rst

 The upside of this added responsibility is that we can arrange the children in absolutely any way we like.
 It follows that you should only write widgets like this when none of the existing containers do what you want, or when you're making a new container.
 (Hopefully neither scenario is common.)
-Writing ``LabeledCheckbox`` like this is overkill because it basically means writing a poor-man's version of `HBox`.
+Writing a labeled checkbox like this is overkill because it basically means writing a poor-man's version of `HBox`.
 But we're going to do it anyway, and hopefully you'll find it easy to apply the ideas in this example to widgets that might need them more: